 Applications should include a description of the project, the duration of the proposed travel, and a tentative budget including transportation, lodging, and other expenses.
 Please note that the grant does not include travel to conferences, but that visits to archives, libraries, and other research-related work, both foreign and domestic, are all appropriate.

-This award has been established in honor of Austin B. Caswell, devoted teacher and member of the musicology faculty at Indiana University from 1966 until his retirement in 1996.
+This award was established in 1998 in honor of Austin B. Caswell, who was a devoted teacher and member of the musicology faculty at Indiana University from 1966 until his retirement in 1996.
 The Caswell Award recognizes the two best undergraduate music history papers written at the Jacobs School of Music each year.

-- three clean copies of the paper (without comments from instructors or editorial marks), identified by title only
+Three clean copies of the paper (without comments from instructors or editorial marks), identified by title only (not by student name)

-Submitted papers will be read and judged by a committee of faculty members in the musicology department.
-The winner will be announced at the School of Music Alumni luncheon on graduation day.
+Submitted papers will be read and judged by a committee of faculty members in the Musicology Department.
+The committee will not consider submissions that arrive after the deadline or that fail to meet the submission guidelines.

 The Dissertation-Year Fellowship in Musicology is awarded each year to an outstanding student by the School of Music.
 The award is based on the recommendation of the musicology faculty.
 It provides a stipend of $12,000 for one academic year.
 To be eligible, a student must have had the dissertation proposal approved by his or her research committee and presented to the department by the annual deadline (see departmental calendar).
 Those holding the dissertation-year fellowship must be able to devote full-time to the fellowship (i.e., they may not hold any other appointment that exceeds ten hours per week).
 To apply for the dissertation-year fellowship, send a note of interest to the department chair, including the dissertation title and the names of the research committee members.